ariga/atlas/doc/md/integrations/terraform.md

 ## Versioned Migrations

 In the versioned workflow, the Atlas Terraform provider uses the migrations directory to manage changes to the database across versions.
-To use this workflow, we first need to [create a migrations directory](/versioned/new.mdx) using the atlas cli.
+To use this workflow, we first need to [create a migrations directory](/versioned/new.mdx) using the Atlas CLI.

 Here is the example of a migration directory that uses the versioned workflow: